PhD (Biology), Dalhousie University

 PDF (Plant Microbial Interactions, Agronomy), University of Guelph

-Plant-Microbial Interactions and Agronomy
+Agronomy and Plant-Microbial Interactions

 A wide range microorganism colonizes the plant and plant-root interface, and these microorganisms can establish beneficial, neutral, or detrimental with their host plant.
 My current research program is focused on technologies that reduce the need for synthetic nitrogen fertilizers to grow crops by replacing them with more natural, biological resources.
 I employ both basic and applied research in my research program.
 Currently, I have three major focus areas: 1) assessment of beneficial microbes (probiotics) for improving nitrogen fixation in legumes and non-legumes; 2) evaluating beneficial microbes that can alleviate abiotic stress in plants; 3) discovering the physiological mechanisms and factors that influence nitrogen fixation and belowground nitrogen transfer from legumes to non-legumes.